 The ethical choices you make reflect what you value.
 But why do you value one thing over another?
 Why is a certain thing valuable to you, but not to others in your society?
 Why do different people value different things?

 Our values are connected to our beliefs, the conscious and sometimes unconscious convictions that are at the heart of our individuality and our view of the world.
 These core convictions express our inner spirit.
-This is the first dimension of spirituality discussed in Healing Earth.
+This is one dimension of spirituality discussed in Healing Earth.
 If you have always only associated spirituality with religious beliefs and practices, this basic human dimension of spirituality may surprise you.
 But it is there.
 As Roman Catholic author Fr.
 Ronald Rolheiser writes: spirituality “issues forth from the bread and butter of ordinary life.”
-“We all have a spirituality,” says Rolheiser, “whether we want one or not, whether we are religious or not.”
+“We all have a spirituality,” says Rolheiser, “whether we want one or not, whether we are religious or not.”1

 Efforts to safeguard and cherish the environment need to be infused with a vision of the sacred.

 This experience of awe and sacrality is another dimension of spirituality discussed in Healing Earth.

 Read the Appeal for Dialogue to the Religious Leaders of the Earth.

 In addition to naming one's inner beliefs about nature and experiencing nature as awesome and sacred, a third dimension of spirituality in Healing Earth is the many beliefs and rituals that people in the religions of the world hold and practice in relation to the natural world.
 Approximately 80% of the people in the world identify themselves as members of a religion, so it is important to learn something about the value that major world religions place on the natural world.
 In each chapter of Healing Earth you will learn about religious teachings and practices of Indigenous People, Hinduism, Buddhism, Islam, Judaism, and Christianity as they relate to the natural world.